shloksri/presentation/README.md

 		c.
 Effects of using tabindex = -1 , tabindex = 1

 ## Part 3.
 Best practices (3-4 mins)
-	a.
-Importance of semantics
+	1. Importance of semantics
-	b.
-How to choose the right contrast and colors
+	2. How to choose the right contrast and colors
-	c.
-Brief about a11y and how to use it correctly.
+	3. Brief about a11y and how to use it correctly.

 ## Part 4: Testing accessibility (3-4 mins)
-	a.
-Axe tool - how it works, meaning of the score given by it, how to improve your website from the given score.
+	1. Axe tool - how it works, meaning of the score given by it, how to improve your website from the given score.
-	b. writing unit test cases for accessibility.
+	2. writing unit test cases for accessibility.
-	c.
-Popular screen readers and how to use them.
+	3. Popular screen readers and how to use them.